About Fortune Island

 Where to Stay in Fortune Island

-There is no commercial accommodation in the island but camping is allowed.
-Entrance fee to the island is P300/person for day tour and P400/person if overnight.
+Cottages and tents are available in the island if you wish to stay overnight.
+Cottage rental starts at P1,000 while tent is at P400 overnight.
+Entrance fee to the island is P350/person for day tour and P400/person if overnight.

-You may also opt to stay in Fortune Island Dive Resort in Barangay Wawa for as low as P2,500/night on air-conditioned room for two.
-Or you may stay in any of the hotels in Nasugbu and neighboring towns in Batangas.
+You may also opt to stay in Fortune Island Dive Resort in Barangay Wawa for as low as P2,500/night on air-conditioned room for two or in the resorts and hotels in Nasugbu.

 - Beach bumming

 - Snorkeling and free diving

 - Scuba diving